TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-10-06-on-violence-1.markdown

 * violence is _never_ the answer, i.e. absolute pacificsm, often justified as a strategic choice
 * violence can be justified depending upon the circumstances, or as Machiavelli put it 'the ends justify the means'

 Environmental groups like XR fall into the first category, eschewing all forms of personal violence as doctrine.
 They draw inspiration from what must be identified as a selective reading of the history of (nonviolent) activism, ignoring for example that the successes of the peaceful US civil rights movements were secured by armed black organisations, and minimalising when considering Apartheid the impact of armed resistance against the regime.

 Everybody else comes under the second category: individuals on the left/right/centre of the political spectrum, nations and corporations are all unified in our appreciation of the occassional uses of violence.

 If we allow that violence _might_ sometimes be justified, we then need to ask: is it ever obligatory?
 This is of course the clasic trolley problem, when killing 1 person causes you to save 5 others.
 But in a globalised fossil-fuel based economy, how is our imaginary utilitarian to make it even through everyday life, even when not molested by philophers with antique vehicles?
 When watching a year's worth of netflix burns x grams of carbon and the world becomes that _tiny_ bit warmer and worse?
-when buying a T-shirt sourced from a grimmer part of the world makes you complicit in a relentless genocide?
+When buying a T-shirt sourced from a grimmer part of the world makes you complicit in a relentless genocide?

 If inaction (defined as apolitical, basic subsistence in an industrialised society) can lead to such undeniable harm, then our utilitarian is left with a hard calculus problem.
 Does the unstoppable structural violence of the moment outweigh the expected violence of the revolution, clearly neccessary to destroy a devastating status quo?
 Perhaps that's not a question we can answer, but we still have to make a decision on how to act.